-The FAFSA requires a student to apply as dependent or independent on parental support-based upon the U.S. Federal Government's definition of dependent status.
+The FAFSA requires a student to apply as independent or dependent on parental support-based upon the U.S. Federal Government's definition of dependent status.
 A few examples of the Federal definition of an independent student is one who:

-- is 24 years old or older (in most cases) or:
+- is 24 years old or older (in most cases), or

-- is a veteran of the US Armed Forces or;
+- is a veteran of the US Armed Forces, or

-- is an orphan or ward of the Court or;
+- is an orphan or ward of the Court, or

-- has legal dependents other than a spouse or;
+- has legal dependents other than a spouse, or

-- is married or;
+- is married, or

 - is a graduate or professional student

-For help completing the FAFSA or any Financial Aid related questions and concerns, please feel free to contact the Financial Aid Office at (505) 424-5737 or (505) 424-5732.
+For help completing the FAFSA or any Financial Aid related questions and concerns, please feel free to contact the Financial Aid Office at (505) 424-5737 or (505) 424-5724.